 It is proposed here that He said that He is “Lord even of the Sabbath” not to say something about the Sabbath, but to say something about Himself.
-In the same context He also said that “the Son of Man has authority on earth to forgive sins” (Mark 2:10), that “All things have been handed over to Me by My Father” (Mat 11:27) and that He is “greater than the temple”, “greater than Jonah” and “greater than Solomon” (Mat.
-12:6, 41, 42).
+In the same context, He also said that “the Son of Man has authority on earth to forgive sins” (Mark 2:10), that “All things have been handed over to Me by My Father” (Matt 11:27) and that He is “greater than the temple”, “greater than Jonah” and “greater than Solomon” (Matt 12:6, 41, 42).
 The statement “so the Son of Man is Lord even of the Sabbath” therefore explains who Jesus is.

 TO DO GOOD

 Jesus justified the healing of the man’s withered hand by saying that “it is lawful to do good on the Sabbath” (Matt 12:12).
 To “do good” is to assist people or animals that are in distress.
 The example of David above shown that man is allowed to work on the Sabbath to relieve his own distress.
 By saying that “it is lawful to do good on the Sabbath” Jesus taught that man is also allowed to work on the Sabbath to relieve the distress of other people.
 This example also teaches that disease and illness, even chronic illness are counted as “real needs” or “distress”.